Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 Sales and e-commerce platform designed for wholesalers, distributors and manufacturers.

 Shopify is an ecommerce platform that enables businesses to build online stores and process transactions.
 While it is a dominant player designed mainly for B2C retail, its native capabilities for wholesale are significantly narrower.
-So, is Shopify actually good for wholesale?
-In this blog, we break down the Shopify pricing structure to determine if it is a suitable and cost-effective solution for B2B brands.

 Shopify pricing plans in 2026